JacobMMillion/AI_Generated_Quiz_Tool/README.md

 ## Acknowledgments

 This project is based on [mission-quizify](https://github.com/radicalxdev/mission-quizify), developed by [radicalxdev].
-We thank them for providing the foundation for this project.

 - [Radical AI](https://www.radicalai.org/) - For providing the challenges and inspiration for this project.
 - [Streamlit](https://streamlit.io/) - For the user-friendly interface development.